junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 The angel cuff is still locked on Lucifer's wrist, but the sigils on its side is burning now.
 Dean can see the orange light shivering in the carves lines.
 He throws a lighter at the holy oil circle they have drawn around the Devil, letting the circle of holy fire burn, just in case.
 He wishes quietly Sam could come back quickly.

 "How's the food?"
-Dean asks carelessly.
+Dean asks nonchalantly.
 "Tasty?
 Five stars?"

 Lucifer shrugs.
 "A bit too bitter, but it will do."
 He lights up his bloody red eyes as if just trying it out, then dims it back down.
 "Just need a little bit more."